bot-app/trading/docs/configuration.md

 | `trailing_stop_positive` | Changes stoploss once profit has been reached.
 More details in the [stoploss documentation](stoploss.md#trailing-stop-loss-custom-positive-loss).
 [Strategy Override](#parameters-in-the-strategy). <br> **Datatype:** Float
 | `trailing_stop_positive_offset` | Offset on when to apply `trailing_stop_positive`.
 Percentage value which should be positive.
 More details in the [stoploss documentation](stoploss.md#trailing-stop-loss-only-once-the-trade-has-reached-a-certain-offset).
 [Strategy Override](#parameters-in-the-strategy). <br>*Defaults to `0.0` (no offset).* <br> **Datatype:** Float
 | `trailing_only_offset_is_reached` | Only apply trailing stoploss when the offset is reached. [stoploss documentation](stoploss.md).
 [Strategy Override](#parameters-in-the-strategy). <br>*Defaults to `false`.*  <br> **Datatype:** Boolean
 | `fee` | Fee used during backtesting / dry-runs.
-Should normally not be configured, which has freqtrade fall back to the exchange default fee.
+Should normally not be configured, which has trading fall back to the exchange default fee.
 Set as ratio (e.g. 0.001 = 0.1%).
 Fee is applied twice for each trade, once when buying, once when selling. <br> **Datatype:** Float (as ratio)
 | `futures_funding_rate` | User-specified funding rate to be used when historical funding rates are not available from the exchange.
 This does not overwrite real historical rates.
-It is recommended that this be set to 0 unless you are testing a specific coin and you understand how the funding rate will affect freqtrade's profit calculations.
+It is recommended that this be set to 0 unless you are testing a specific coin and you understand how the funding rate will affect trading's profit calculations.
 [More information here](leverage.md#unavailable-funding-rates) <br>*Defaults to `None`.*<br> **Datatype:** Float
 | `trading_mode` | Specifies if you want to trade regularly, trade with leverage, or trade contracts whose prices are derived from matching cryptocurrency prices. [leverage documentation](leverage.md). <br>*Defaults to `"spot"`.*  <br> **Datatype:** String
 | `margin_mode` | When trading with leverage, this determines if the collateral owned by the trader will be shared or isolated to each trading pair [leverage documentation](leverage.md). <br> **Datatype:** String
 | `liquidation_buffer` | A ratio specifying how large of a safety net to place between the liquidation price and the stoploss to prevent a position from reaching the liquidation price [leverage documentation](leverage.md). <br>*Defaults to `0.05`.*  <br> **Datatype:** Float